 All registered sex offenders must be registered and listed on either a national or state sex offender database.
 The people on these databases have been tried by jury and convicted in a court of law of a sex offense.
 You are able to see sex offenders on the internet, but remember that you can’t get the precise address, rather the block that they live on.

 Court Records are public, and are accessible by anyone.
 Court Records include a case file that contains a court docket and any of the filings and documents filed in your court case.
 You can access your court records on the website, or at Clerk of Court office in the jurisdiction where the case was filed.

 Each state maintains a record of a person’s criminal past.
 These state databases are all connected so you can track criminal histories from another state.
-Go to courthouse and check in person, or check the website.
+You can go to the courthouse and check in person or you can check the website.
 It helps to know which county the crime occurred in, and in the event that it was in a different state entirely, you may have to pay a fee for a more complete search.

 A criminal records search you are able to find out if someone has been arrested, charged, or convicted for crimes, which include: